 Magellan MC58113

-The MC58113 is part of PMD's popular Magellan Motion Control IC family and provides advanced position control for BLDC, DC Brush, and step motors alike.
-Standard features include s-curve profiling, programmable breakpoints, two axes of encoder input, FOC (Field Oriented Control), intelligent performance trace, and more.
-Whether used for peristaltic pump control, syringe pumps, or gantry control, the MC58113 family of ICs are the ideal solution for your next liquid handling and positioning application challenge.
+The MC58113 series of ICs are part of PMD’s popular Magellan Motion Control IC Family and provide advanced position control for step, BLDC, and DC Brush motors alike.
+Standard features include support for CAM profiles, trapezoidal & s-curve profiling, direct encoder and pulse & direction input, and much more.
+MC58113 ICs have an advanced trace capability that lets you collect critical pump performance data as fast as twenty times per mSec, or as slow once a day.
+Whether used for pump control, laboratory automation, microscope controllers, or general-purpose automation, the MC58113 family of ICs are the ideal solution for your next machine design project.

 Learn more >>